 Once directed to your seat, remain standing for the singing of the national anthem, during which male candidates should remove their caps.

 Shortly following the Commencement Address, the deans from each of the four academic schools will be introduced.
 Each will, in turn, present the degree candidates from his or her school and ask you to rise as a group.
 Remain standing until you are asked to be seated.
 Each dean will lead the graduates in the same manner.
-When Interim President Cohen says, "Honors pertaining thereunto," move your tassel from right to left with your left hand.
+When President Conway-Turner says, "Honors pertaining thereunto," move your tassel from right to left with your left hand.

 Following the conferring of degrees, candidates will process across the stage to be congratulated.
 Just prior to stepping onto stage, a professional photographer will take a formal photo of you individually.
 Have your name card ready as the seating marshals direct you to the stage.
 Hand the reader your card.
 He or she will announce your name as you walk across the stage and are congratulated by the President and dignitaries.
 You will be directed back to your seat.